JudgeGroovyman/JudgeGroovyman.github.io/Mac.md

 Need a way to get between the folder you are in right now in the terminal and in the finder and vice versa

 actually you need a way to open a new finder window in the same folder instantly too but thats not a terminal issue

+# Editors #
+1. TextMate So Great
+	- Markdown mode seems to catch up slowly (maybe thats fixed).
+It kind of even seems to type slowly compared to bbedit.
+	- Great Bookmark features
+	- Great word wrap that automatically sticks to the window width.  (not as unique as I thought)
+	- Great simple macro features
+2. BBEdit (formerly TextWrangler)
+	- more responsive markdown text editing than textmate with built in preview menu item
+	- less inline markdown interpretation than textmate
+	- Macros arent easy to find if they are here
+	- Big Feature: View different parts of the same file in two different windows with instant update.
+	- Word wrap doesnt automatically respond to window width . nvm its a super obvious opttion that I missed but I missed because its only an option .
+	- Slight concern that an evaluation feature which I care for will disappear in 30 days.
+Textmate is totally free with all of those features.
+	- Script editor is kindof a mess if thats the macro features.